netobserv/documents/blogs/acm/leverage-metrics-in-acm.md

 ![Namespaces and Workloads tables](./images/per-cluster-2.png) _Namespaces and Workloads tables_

 These dashboards provide high level views on cluster metrics.
-To dive more in the details, such as for troubleshooting or performance analysis, it is still be preferable to use the NetObserv plugin or metrics on a given cluster, via the OpenShift Console: not only the metrics are more accurate there, with less aggregation and a better resolution, but there are also more details available in the raw flow logs that aren't visible in metrics, such as pod/port/IP/interface information per flow and accurate timestamps.
+To dive more in the details, such as for troubleshooting or performance analysis, it is still preferable to use the NetObserv plugin or metrics on a given cluster, via the OpenShift Console: not only the metrics are more accurate there, with less aggregation and a better resolution, but there are also more details available in the raw flow logs that aren't visible in metrics, such as pod/port/IP/interface information per flow and accurate timestamps.

 #### It's on you